April 2019 archive

 We’ve Updated Our Sony a7r III Review to Include Animal Eye AF Tests

-The Phoblographer’s Sony a7r III review is now updated to include our tests with Animal Eye AF.
+[ad_1] The Phoblographer’s Sony a7r III review is now updated to include our tests with Animal Eye AF.
 With the new Sony a7r III firmware 3.0 update, photographers are getting a pretty significant boost to their camera’s performance.
-A lot of this boost has to do with autofocus algorithms and what the Sony a7r III is …
+A lot of this boost has to do with autofocus algorithms and what the Sony a7r III …

 Continue reading